Dherse/masterproef/content/5_examples.typ

 #pagebreak(weak: true)
 === PHÔS implementation

-The @phos implementation relies on several key features of the @phos language, it utilizes the `split` function which is used to split a signal based on a list of weight, these weights are provided by the `splat` function which creates a list of $n$ elements all of the same value.
+The @phos implementation relies on several key features of the @phos language.
+It utilises the `split` function which is used to split a signal based on a list of weights.
+These weights are provided by the `splat` function which creates a list of $n$ elements all of the same value.
 Those signals are then constrained to have the same phase before being phase modulated using the `modulate` function.
 The resulting signals are then constrained to have the same delay before being sent to the outputs.
 The code for this example is available at @lst_beam_forming, with the fully commented code being available in @anx_beam_forming.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Constrain*]
 } `constrain` is a synthesisable block that allows the user to create constraints between signals.
-It can be used to impose one of two constraints, either a phase constraints, matching the phases of the different signals, or a delay constraints, matching the delays of the different signals.
+It can be used to impose one of two constraints, either a phase constraint, matching the phases of the different signals, or a delay constraint, matching the delays of the different signals.
 In this case, the phase constraint is used to ensure that all of the signals have the same phase when reaching a certain component, and the delay constraint is used to ensure that all of the signals have the same delay.
-Recalling @sec_constraints, these constraints are different due to the large order of magnitude difference between the frequency of light and the frequency of modulated content, a phase shift on the light will have a negligible impact on the modulated content, but a delay shift on the light will have a large impact on the modulated content.
+Recalling @sec_constraints, these constraints are different due to the large order of magnitude difference between the frequency of light and the frequency of modulated content; a phase shift on the light will have a negligible impact on the modulated content, but a delay shift on the light will have a large impact on the modulated content.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Modulate*]
 } `modulate` is a synthesisable block used to modulate an optical signal, it can perform either phase modulation or amplitude modulation.
-In the case of amplitude modulation, the synthesis stage may create a @mzi to perform a phase to amplitude conversion.
-In this example, it is sed to modulate the external phase shifts onto the optical signals.
+In the case of amplitude modulation, the synthesis stage may create a @mzi to perform a phase-to-amplitude conversion.
+In this example, it is used to modulate the external phase shifts onto the optical signals.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))
     smallcaps[*Partial function*]
-} `set` allows the creation of a partial function, where parts of the arguments have already been filled, in this case, it is used to create a partial function of `modulate` where the type of modulation is already set to phase modulation.
+} `set` allows the creation of a partial function where parts of the arguments have already been filled.
+In this case, it is used to create a partial function of `modulate` where the type of modulation is already set to phase modulation.

 #{
     set text(size: 12pt, fill: rgb(30, 100, 200))